Tang dynasty: Chang'an

-The Tang capital was the largest city in the world at its time, the population of the city wards and its suburban countryside reaching two million inhabitants.
+The Tang capital was the largest city in the world at its time, with the population of its wards and suburban countryside reaching two million inhabitants.
 The Tang capital was very cosmopolitan, with ethnicities of Persia, Central Asia, Japan, Korea, Vietnam, Tibet, India, and many other places living within.
-Naturally, with this plethora of different ethnicities living in Chang'an, there were also many different practiced religions, such as Buddhism, Nestorian Christianity, and Zoroastrianism, among others.
+Naturally, with this plethora of different ethnicities living in Chang'an, there were also many different practised religions, such as Buddhism, Nestorian Christianity, and Zoroastrianism, among others.
 With the open access to China that the Silk Road to the west facilitated, many foreign settlers were able to move east to China, while the city of Chang'an itself had about 25,000 foreigners living within.
 Exotic green-eyed, blond-haired Tocharian ladies serving wine in agate and amber cups, singing, and dancing at taverns attracted customers.
 If a foreigner in China pursued a Chinese woman for marriage, he was required to stay in China and was unable to take his bride back to his homeland, as stated in a law passed in 628 to protect women from temporary marriages with foreign envoys.
-Several laws enforcing segregation of foreigners from Chinese were passed during the Tang dynasty.
-In 779 the Tang dynasty issued an edict which forced Uighurs in the capital, Chang'an, to wear their ethnic dress, stopped them from marrying Chinese females, and banned them from passing off as Chinese.
+Several laws enforcing segregation of foreigners from Chinese were passed during the Tang.
+In 779, the Tang issued an edict which forced Uyghurs in the capital, Chang'an, to wear their ethnic dress, stopped them from marrying Chinese females, and banned them from passing off as Chinese.

 Chang'an was the center of the central government, the home of the imperial family, and was filled with splendor and wealth.
 However, incidentally it was not the economic hub during the Tang dynasty.
-The city of Yangzhou along the Grand Canal and close to the Yangtze River was the greatest economic center during the Tang era.
+The city of Yangzhou along the Grand Canal and close to the Yangtze was the greatest economic center during the Tang.